Italy / Umbria

 Unique Selling Points

-- Grapes are hand harvested and selected in vineyard to ensure the best are used.
+- Grapes are hand harvested and heavy selection is done in vineyard to ensure only the best grapes are used

 - All vines are trained in a normal system of counter espalier and pruned with Guyot.